 On our last day in England in the spring of 2012, just a few hours before boarding the Queen Mary 2 for our trip home, we stopped to visit Jane Austen’s house in a little country town called Chawton.
 I can’t say we saved the best for last, because everything we saw was “best.”
 But this house was wonderful and better than I ever imagined it could be.
-It’s in Hampshire, centrally located in the south of England (very close to Southampton) — you can see it on the map on page six of A FINE ROMANCE.
+It’s in Hampshire, centrally located in the south of England (very close to Southampton) — you can see it on the map on page six of my book chronicling this magical trip called A FINE ROMANCE.

 First off, you have to know how this quiet neighborhood sounded this day!
 The only sound missing is “my-toe-hurts-bet-tee” the nature national anthem of England, but there were wood pigeons cooing liltingly from every branch!